-In October a public meeting was held, the presentation materials are available for download: PowerPoint Presentation - October 11, 2016 (PDF).
+In October 2016 a public meeting was held, the presentation materials are available for download: PowerPoint Presentation - October 11, 2016 (PDF).
 Staff presented the preliminary roadway alignment, discussed the urban design elements, and recorded feedback from those in attendance.
 SCJ Alliance delivered the preliminary design and the City’s technical staff provided comments.
-With the public feedback, and technical comments from the City, SCJ has been directed to move the design forward towards a final design.
+With the public feedback, and technical comments from the City, SCJ has been directed to move the design forward toward a final design.
 Over the next several months City staff will be reaching out property owners on Lebo Boulevard to discuss impacts to the Right-of-Way adjacent to their properties.
-In addition, the final design elements will be presented at a City Council Meeting, at a date to be determined.

 The city has started a project e-mail list to provide updates for interested citizens.
 To receive project updates, please sign up.